zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 ![/sarcasm](/img/spongebob-meme-sarcasm.jpg)

 Seriously though, I do hope that someday we can all come to an agreement on CoCs, but I'm not holding my breath.
-In the meantime, **we need to have a discussion about if and when it's acceptable to change the rules of a community**.
-That's something that we can make real progress on, and it would help avoid these toxic flame wars that divide our communities.
+In the meantime, this toxic culture war is driving wedges into our communities.
+Every time a community updates their moderation procedures the debate resurfaces and the wedges are driven deeper.
+In order to break this cycle, **we need to have a discussion about if and when it's acceptable to change the rules of a community**.
+That's something that we can make real progress on, and it would help avoid these harmful flame wars.
 I came to this realization by noticing the similarities and differences between CoCs and open-source software (OSS) licences.
 We'll walk through that comparison together, but first we need a little background on both of those topics.

 ### Software Licences